gem5bootcamp/latin-america-2024/slides/02-Using-gem5/03-traffic-generators.md

 ## Exercise: Measuring memory performance

 In this exercise you will use different traffic patterns to better understand the performance characteristics of gem5's memory models.

-Try to answer the questions before you run the experiments.
+Use a 32 GiB/s `SimpleMemory` with latency of 20ns.
+Linear and random traffic with a rate of 16, 32, and 64 GiB/s, and 100% and 50% read percentages.
+(You may not need to run everything.)

 ### Questions

-- When using the SimpleMemory model, how does the memory bandwidth change with different traffic patterns?
+- When using the SimpleMemory model, how does the memory bandwidth change with different read-write ratios?
 Why or why not?
-- When using DDR4 memory, how does the memory bandwidth change with different traffic patterns?
+- When using DDR4 memory, how does the memory bandwidth change with different traffic read-write ratios?
 Why or why not?
-- Compare the performance of DDR4 to LPDDR2.
+- Compare the performance of DDR4 to LPDDR5.
 Which has better bandwidth?
 What about latency?
 (Or, is this the wrong way to measure latency?)
-- Run with a single channel of DDR4 and compare that to the performance of 8 channels of LPDDR2.
+- Run with a single channel of DDR4 and compare that to the performance of 4 channels of LPDDR5.
 What is the bandwidth difference?

 ---